nylander/birdscanner2/README.md

 ## Data

-Note: The pipeline is, unfortunately, very picky about the format of both file names and file content.
+Note: The pipeline is very picky about the format of both file names and file content.
 Safest option is to make sure they are OK before trying to run the analyses.

 ### Indata